HillmerCh/springboot-hypermedia-jenkins/README.md

-# Library SpringBoot - Hypermedia
+# Players service SpringBoot - Hypermedia

-This repository uses Java, SpringBoot to create an API Rest with Hypermedia Controls and documented with OpenAPI.
+This repository contains an API Rest created with Java SpringBoot, using some techniques such as Hypermedia Controls,documented with OpenAPI, OAuth 2.0 security.

-The parts of software development (building, testing, and deploying) are automated using Jenkins.
+The parts of software development (building, testing, and deploying) could be automated using Jenkins.

-## Key characteristics
+## API Key characteristics

 - This project has 3 modules: **client**, **model** and **web**.
 - The controller doesn't use **entities**, data is shared through **DTO** (_Data transfer object_)